spinnaker/spinnaker.github.io/guides/user/managed-delivery/resource-status/index.md

   image_path="./resource-status-unhappy.png"
 %}

-When a resource has an Unhappy status, it means Spinnaker detected a drift from the declarative configuration but hasn't been able to resolve it through automatic actions.
+When a resource has this status, it means Spinnaker detected a drift from the declarative configuration but hasn't been able to resolve it through automatic actions.
 This might mean that the actions Spinnaker has taken are failing, or something else is preventing the actions from having their desired effect.

 While a resource is Unhappy, Spinnaker will continue trying to resolve the drift and may eventually succeed.
 If it does, the resource will transition to the [Happy](/guides/user/managed-delivery/resource-status/#happy) status.